 The strategy was to identify key constituencies, then develop a content strategy to reach them.
 The decision was made to emphasize “on-ramps,” which are smaller commitments than full on foster care, but introduce families to the foster care system and to the children who need help.
 Embrace also shifted from a religious message they used to recruit families inside of churches to a more secular tone in order to appeal to a broader audience.

 The personas created help Embrace to target their message, and make sure they are appealing to their core audience.

 Fred Meyer Jewelers wanted a Holiday campaign that would engage their social media audience and drive gifting sales on a budget.
 The FMJ commerce site is poorly optimized for mobile shopping, so the solution needed to help drive mobile customers straight to product pages.

 The solution: a microsite dedicated to helping choose gifts for loved ones and friends.
 Built to look and function much like a Buzzfeed quiz, this site asked a handful of questions about the person, and returned a gift that they should purchase.

 The promotion of the quiz included influencer outreach on Instagram, paid Facebook ads and a module added to their Holiday emails.

 |completion rate for the quiz||higher conversion for mobile customers|

 What’s the most “Portland” thing about Portland?
 Is it beer, rain, Powell’s bookstore?
-What started as a hypothetical over beers turned into a quest to create the first mobile-friendly bracket during the 2014 March Madness.
-Users were allowed to fill out brackets before-hand to guess the winners, then the public was allowed to vote, round-by-round to select the overall winner.
+What started as a hypothetical discussion over beers turned into a quest to create the first mobile-friendly bracket during the 2014 March Madness.
+Users were allowed to fill out brackets before-hand to guess the winners, then the public voted, round-by-round, to select the overall winner.